monosans/proxy-scraper-checker/README.md

 ### Binary

 > [!NOTE]
-> The instructions for Termux are below.
+> There is a separate section for Termux.

 1. Download the archive for your platform from [nightly.link](https://nightly.link/monosans/proxy-scraper-checker/workflows/ci/main?preview).
 If you are not sure which archive you need, use [the table](https://doc.rust-lang.org/beta/rustc/platform-support.html).
 1. Unpack the archive into a separate folder.